EN FR

 3.3 Numerical analysis and simulation of heterogeneous systems

-• Simulation of FSIS: In order to simulate fluid-structure systems, one has to deal with the fact that the fluid domain is moving and that the two systems for the fluid and for the structure are strongly coupled.
+In order to simulate fluid-structure systems, it is necessary to account for the moving fluid domain and the strong coupling between the structures.
 To overcome this free boundary problem, three main families of methods are usually applied to numerically compute in an efficient way the solutions of the fluid-structure interaction systems.
 The first method consists in suitably displacing the mesh of the fluid domain in order to follow the displacement and the deformation of the structure.
 A classical method based on this idea is the A.L.E.
 (Arbitrary Lagrangian Eulerian) method: with such a procedure, it is possible to keep a good precision at the interface between the fluid and the structure.
 However, such methods are difficult to apply for large displacements (typically the motion of rigid bodies).
 The second family of methods consists in using a fixed mesh for both the fluid and the structure and to simultaneously compute the velocity field of the fluid with the displacement velocity of the structure.
 The presence of the structure is taken into account through the numerical scheme.
 Finally, the third class of methods consists in transforming the set of PDEs governing the flow into a system of integral equations set on the boundary of the immersed structure.
-The members of SPHINX have already worked on these three families of numerical methods for FSIS systems with rigid bodies (see e.g., 97, 81, 98, 94, 95, 86).
+The members of SPHINX have already worked on these three families of numerical methods for FSIS systems with rigid bodies.

 4 Application domains